Susan Talamantes Eggman grew up in Turlock on her family’s almond orchard.

 Eggman was first elected to the State Assembly in 2012.
 She has consistently fought against proposals to build a tunnel system through the San Joaquin Delta.
 In addition, she has made building a CSU campus in Stockton a top priority.
 Eggman has stood up for Central Valley veterans in their fight to stop further delays in the construction of the French Camp VA Medical Clinic.
 She currently serves as the Chair of the Agricultural Committee fighting to protect our local farmers, dairies, and crops.

-Susan and Renee are raising their daughter, Eme, who attends public school in Stockton.
+Susan and Renee are raising their daughter, Eme, in Stockton.